Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults: Related Work

-\section{related work}
+It is assumed that all communication in the \ps system is real-time and lossless.
+Data shared between layers is assumed to be always fresh and valid for its use.
+Temporal safety \ie real-time execution and communication are important to \ps design, though have been the focus of prior works~\cite{menard2020achieving,baron2021lett,mirosanlou2021duetto}.
+This work presents the functional design and safety guarantees of \ps.

+While we limit this work to obstacle existence detection faults due to their importance and prevalence in real-world fatal collisions, \ps is designed to be extensible, to address other perception faults by utilizing verifiable capabilities to fulfill other safety-critical perception tasks, as exemplified by the handling of obstacle existence detection faults in this work.
+Furthermore, while the \ps is applied to autonomous ground vehicles in this work, the procedure for verifiable mitigation of faults in complex DNN, can be applied to other safety-critical systems reliant on DNN solutions.

+\section{Related Work}

-\textbf{Redundancy} is a crucial concept for creating reliable safety-critical cyber-physical systems (CPS).
-Full system replication enables a system to tolerate and correct random or systemic faults that an individual system cannot~\cite{ishii1986fault, lala1994architectural, 963314, isermann2002fault, baleani2003fault, bickel2005fault, kim2005design, rooks2005duo}.
-Various optimizations for internalizing redundancy to computational hardware have been explored, like lockstep execution on different cores~\cite{marshall2000error, oyamada1995multi}, instruction level duplication for CPU~\cite{802887} or GPU~\cite{mahmoud2018optimizing} and checkpoint-based enhancements~\cite{6332368}.
-These techniques reduce the computational overheads of redundant execution, however, the overhead still scales with the size of the complete system, making the overheads expensive, sometimes prohibitively, for large and complex systems.
-However, simple redundancy does not address faults shared by all replicas \textit{i.e.} algorithmic or implementation faults~\cite{6629559, 7823109, davies2007methods}.
-There are many avenues of such faults occurring in the system and causing disruptions \cite{wiersma2017safety,jha2019ml}.
-As powerful a tool as redundancy is, as long as all copies of the system are using the same algorithms or implementations, they will suffer the same algorithmic faults leading to a failure of the CPS.
-This led to the development of functional or analytical redundancy for fault-tolerant control~\cite{blanke2006diagnosis}.
-Functional redundancy is the use of different systems with different implementations, inputs, capabilities, or algorithms to fulfill the same function \eg GPS and inertial navigation.
+\textbf{Redundancy} is a crucial concept for designing reliable safety-critical cyber-physical systems (CPS).
+Full system replication enables a system to tolerate and correct random or systemic faults that an individual system cannot~\cite{lala1994architectural, 963314, isermann2002fault, baleani2003fault, kim2005design, rooks2005duo}.
+However, computational redundancy does not address faults shared by all replicas \textit{i.e.} algorithmic or implementation faults~\cite{6629559, 7823109}.
+Functional or analytical redundancy for fault-tolerant control~\cite{blanke2006diagnosis}, addresses this by using different systems with different implementations, inputs, capabilities, or algorithms to fulfill the same function \eg GPS and inertial navigation.

-\textbf{Control Simplex Architecture}~\cite{simplex_early,simplex_original,simplex0,simplex1,simplex2} applies the concepts of functional redundancy and runtime monitoring to the whole control system.
-Simplex leverages an independently functional safety controller and a simple decision module.
-The decision module monitors the system state, switching from a high-performance controller to the safety controller if the system is approaching an unsafe state.
-Simplex architecture's high performance and safety controllers are fully functional and can independently fulfill the tasks of the system.
-Simplex architecture is used for many safety-critical control tasks like stability control in avionics.
-However, creating a safety controller that can fulfill all functions required for an AV's operation without essentially replicating the existing AV software stack has, as yet, not been possible.